CTE 2014-2015 Calendar

 Dorothy Ramirez, Hospital Unit Coordinator Instructor, is currently working her 37th year @ UCSF Medical Center/Mount Zion Hospital as a Hospital Unit Service Coordinator (HUSC III), and has been teaching for SMCOE/CTE for about 25 years now.

 Tori Black, Child Development Associate Instructor, has been a Director for various Child Development Centers for 12 years.
-She has a B.A. in Child Development and a Minor in Psychology as well as a Site Supervisor Permit.
+She has a B.A. in Child Development and a Minor in Psychology as well as a Site Supervisor Permit and her Education, Child Development and Family Services CTE Credential.

 Korean Delegates visit SMCOE's - Career Technical Education Center in Burlingame